Medicines That Can Make You Gain Weight

 - Avoid frying food.
 Try steaming instead.

 - Talk to a doctor before beginning a new physical exercise plan that you have not done before.

-To manage weight gain caused due to fluid retention, follow these ways
+Tips to manage weight gain caused due to fluid retention

 - Check for the signs of fluid retention such as feeling small indentations after pressing on the swollen area, or swelling of arms or legs, around ankles and wrists especially.
 If you see such signs, talk to your physician.